Signed in as:

 filler@godaddy.com

 Using traditional methods on vintage equipment, we are processing natural wool fibre from small Canadian farms.
 We produce a line of artisanal garments in the same way that it has been done for thousands of years; chemical free, non-toxic, long-lasting clothing that eventually returns to the soil.
+We work exclusively with Canadian grown fibre; Wool, Alpaca, Mohair and small amounts of Angora and Llama.
+SXWe process raw fleece for small to mid- sized Canadian farms.

+For our own brand of clothing and household products, we purchase raw wool from Ontario fibre farms, checking that their practices are both chemically and cruelty free.
+We are home to the “15 Mile Jacket”, the “25 Mile Sock” and the “40 Mile Sweater”.
 No chemicals, beyond soap and a pH balancer in the wash water, are used in processing and as a result, our yarn and fabric will provide you with some of the most comfortable, responsible and chemical free products that are being produced in the world today.
-We do not use acids to burn out vegetation, no anti-static agents, no spinning oils, no chemical dyestuffs, no shrink proofing, fire retardants, bleaches or any of the other commonly used finishing products.
-Our yarn and fabric have not been denatured or poisoned.
+Our yarn and fabric have not been denatured or poisoned and are a testament to the possibilities that exist for locally and ethically produced textileS.

 Black Sheep Farm is an agroecological farm, prioritizing soil health, biodiversity, and social justice.
-The sheep are grazed on pasture using intensive managed grazing, to maximize the positive soil carbon capture benefits of ruminants, while producing food and fibre from something humans can’t eat, grass.
+The sheep are grazed on pasture using intensive managed Be, to maximize the positive soil carbon capture benefits of ruminants, while producing food and fibre from something humans can’t eat, grass.

 WoolGrown is a 100% felted wool fabric, grown and manufactured in Ontario.
 Wool is a naturally biodegradable material that could become a viable sustainable alternative to plastic-based growing fabrics.
 WoolGrown isn’t just environmentally friendly— it has the potential to contribute to soil health and become a positive farming input.
 Our team of experts is here to help you with any questions you have about yarn and knitting.